MicrosoftDocs/customer-insights/ci-docs/segments.md

 1. In the **Schedule** pane, set the **Schedule run** to **On** to run the segment automatically.
 Set it to **Off** to refresh it manually.

 1. For automatically refreshed segments, select **Recurrence** and the details for it.
-On the scheduled day, the refresh occurs after the scheduled system refresh.
+On the scheduled day, the refresh occurs.

 1. When defining the schedule for several segments, make a selection under **Keep or override schedules**:
-   - **Keep individual schedules**: Keep the previously defined schedule for the selected segments and only disable or enable them.
+   - **Keep individual schedules**: Keep the previously defined schedule for the selected segments.
    - **Define new schedule for all selected segments**: Override the existing schedules of the selected segments.

    :::image type="content" source="media/segments-schedule.png" alt-text="Selected segments with Schedule pane.":::